-10.3.7 Homework for Inference for Regression and Correlation Section
+10.3.3 Homework

-For each problem, state the random variables.
-The Data Frame in this section are in the homework for section 10.1 and were also used in section 10.2.

-1. When an anthropologist finds skeletal remains, they need to figure out the height of the person.
-The height of a person (in cm) and the length of their metacarpal bone 1 (in mm) were collected and are in Table 2.15 (\"Prediction of height,\" 2013).
+- For each problem, state the random variables.
+The Data Frame in this section are in the homework for section 10.1 and were also used in section 10.2. - 1.
+When an anthropologist finds skeletal remains, they need to figure out the height of the person.
+The height of a person (in cm) and the length of their metacarpal bone 1 (in cm) were collected and are in table #10.1.3 ("Prediction of height," 2013).

-Code book for Data Frame Metacarpal is below Table 2.15.
+Code book for Data Frame Metacarpal see problem 2.3.1 in Section 2.3 Homework

 - a.
 Find the standard error of the estimate. - b.
-Compute a 99% prediction interval for height of a person with a metacarpal length of 44 mm. - c.
+Compute a 99% prediction interval for height of a person with a metacarpal length of 44 cm. - c.
 Test at the 1% level for a correlation or linear relationship between length of metacarpal bone 1 and height of a person. - 2.
-Table 2.16 contains the value of the house and the amount of rental income in a year that the house brings in ("Capital and rental,\" 2013).
+Table #10.1.4 contains the value of the house and the amount of rental income in a year that the house brings in ("Capital and rental," 2013).

-Code book for Data Frame House is below Table 2.16.
+Code book for Data Frame House see problem 2.3.2 in Section 2.3 Homework

 - a.
 Find the standard error of the estimate. - b.
 Compute a 95% prediction interval for the rental income on a house worth \$230,000. - c.
 Test at the 5% level for a correlation or linear relationship between house value and rental amount. - 3.
-The World Bank collects information on the life expectancy of a person in each country (\"Life expectancy at,\" 2013) and the fertility rate per woman in the country (\"Fertility rate,\" 2013).
-The Data Frame for countries for the year 2011 is in Table 2.17.
+The World Bank collects information on the life expectancy of a person in each country ("Life expectancy at," 2013) and the fertility rate per woman in the country ("Fertility rate," 2013).
+The Data Frame for countries for the year 2011 are in table #10.1.5.

-Code book for Data Frame Fertility is below Table 2.17.
+Code book for Data Frame Fertility see problem 3.2.3 in Section 3.2 Homework

 - a.
 Find the standard error of the estimate. - b.
 Compute a 99% prediction interval for the life expectancy for a country that has a fertility rate of 2.7. - c.
 Test at the 1% level for a correlation or linear relationship between fertility rate and life expectancy. - 4.
 The World Bank collected data on the percentage of gross domestic product (GDP) that a country spends on health expenditures (Current health expenditure (% of GDP), 2019), the fertility rate of the country (Fertility rate, total (births per woman), 2019), and the percentage of woman receiving prenatal care (Pregnant women receiving prenatal care (%), 2019).
-The Data Frame for the countries where this information is available in Table 2.18.
+The Data Frame for the countries where this information is available in table #10.1.6.

-Code book for Data Frame Fert_prenatal is below Table 2.18.
+Code book for Data Frame Fert_prenatal see problem 3.2.4 in Section 3.2 Homework

 - a.
 Find the standard error of the estimate. - b.
-Compute a 95% prediction interval for the percentage of woman receiving prenatal care for a country that spends 5.0 % of GDP on health expenditure.
+Compute a 95% prediction interval for the percentage of woman receiving prenatal care for a country that spends 5.0~% of GDP on health expenditure. - c.

-- c.
 Test at the 5% level for a correlation or linear relationship between percentage spent on health expenditure and the percentage of women receiving prenatal care. - 5.
-The height and weight of baseball players are in Table 10.3 (\"MLB heightsweights,\" 2013).
+The height and weight of baseball players are in table #10.1.7 ("MLB heightsweights," 2013).

-Code book for Data Frame Baseball is below Table 10.3.
+Code book for Data Frame Baseball see problem 10.1.5 in Section 10.1 Homework

 - a.
 Find the standard error of the estimate. - b.
 Compute a 95% prediction interval for the weight of a baseball player that is 75 inches tall. - c.
 Test at the 5% level for a correlation or linear relationship between height and weight of baseball players. - 6.
-Different species have different body weights and brain weights are in Table 10.4 (\"Brain2bodyweight,\" 2013).
+Different species have different body weights and brain weights are in table #10.1.8. ("Brain2bodyweight," 2013).

-Code book for Data Frame Body is below Table 10.4.
+Code book for Data Frame Body see problem 10.1.6 in Section 10.1 Homework